 The UE shall initialize the CounterSoR to 0x00 0x00 when the newly derived KAUSF is stored (see clause 6.2.2.2).
 The UE shall store the SoR counter.
 If the USIM supports both 5G parameters storage and 5G parameters extended storage, then CounterSoR shall be stored in the USIM.
 Otherwise, CounterSoR shall be stored in the non-volatile memory of the ME

 To generate the SoR-MAC-IAUSF, the AUSF shall use the CounterSoR.
 The CounterSoR shall be incremented by the AUSF for every new computation of the SoR-MAC-IAUSF.
 The CounterSoR is used as freshness input into SoR-MAC-IAUSF and SoR-MAC-IUE derivations as described in the Annex A.17 and Annex A.18 respectively, to mitigate the replay attack.
 The AUSF shall send the value of the CounterSoR (used to generate the SoR-MAC-IAUSF) along with the SoR-MAC-IAUSF to the UE.
 The UE shall only accept CounterSoR value that is greater than stored CounterSoR value.
 The UE shall store the received CounterSoR, only if the verification of the received SoR-MAC-IAUSF is successful.
 The UE shall use the stored CounterSoR received from the HPLMN, when deriving the SoR-MAC-IUE for the SoR acknowledgement.

+To generate the SOR-XMAC-IUE the AUSF uses the same CounterSOR used for the generation of the SOR-MAC-IAUSF (i.e. at reception of a Nausf_SORProtection_Protect Request) or the CounterSOR provided by the UDM (i.e. at reception of a Nausf_SORProtection_ProtectACK Request).

 The AUSF and the UE shall maintain the CounterSoR for lifetime of the KAUSF.